 1940 Mickey Mouse, Fantasia

-Steamboat Willie was actually the third cartoon to feature Mickey; both Plane Crazy (1928) and The Gallopin’ Gaucho (1928) had debuted, though they did not see a wide public release.
-These first appearances of one of the world’s most familiar fictional characters proved significant to the history animation because they had synchronized sound — a first for cartoons and a revelation for American audiences.
-Mickey’s first few cartoons, and those that followed in the early 1930s, however, reveal a dramatically different Mickey Mouse from the one we’ve come to know.
+Steamboat Willie was actually the third cartoon to feature Mickey.
+Both Plane Crazy (1928) and The Gallopin’ Gaucho (1928) had debuted, though they did not see a wide public release.
+These first appearances of one of the world’s most familiar fictional characters proved significant to the history of animation because they had synchronized sound – a first for cartoons and a revelation for American audiences.
+Mickey’s first few cartoons, and those that followed in the early 1930s, however, reveal a dramatically different Mickey Mouse from the one we have come to know.
 Mickey was originally mischievous and misbehaved.

 Within a few years, the world was in love with Mickey Mouse.
 In 1932, the Academy of Motion Pictures and Sciences awarded Walt Disney a special Oscar for his creation of the adored animated character.
 By the middle of the decade, Mickey had movies, comics, a magazine, and regular coverage in the news.
-The comics, too, were originally drawn by Ub Iwerks, though Floyd Gottfredson took over as temporary replacement, eventually became the chief creative voice behind the strip, and ended up crafting the comic for the next 45 years.
+The comics were also originally drawn by Ub Iwerks, though Floyd Gottfredson took over as temporary replacement, eventually becoming the chief creative voice behind the strip and ultimately crafting the comic for the next 45 years.
 Mickey Mouse was also one of the earliest fictional characters to hit it big with merchandising: toys, watches, lamps, phones and so on.
 Mickey Mouse branded items became uniquely ubiquitous in the United States during the dark days of the Depression.

 One of the great cartoons for Mickey in the later 1930s – now mostly presented in color – was Brave Little Tailor (1938), nominated for an Academy Award, and one of the last shorts that depicted Mickey Mouse in the original, simplistic design.
 With the release of The Pointer (1939) and Fantasia (1940), Mickey Mouse’s look evolved into his familiar modern appearance: his eyes changed in shape and size, and developed pupils.
 His head grew larger.
 His body became less rat-like.
 His limbs grew slightly pudgy.
 In many ways, Mickey Mouse was made to look more childlike.

-Much of the world’s attention in the early 1940s turned towards the momentous and terrible events of World War II, yet Mickey’s presence in the cultural landscape of the war was apparent, specifically, in propaganda and other imagery supportive of the American war effort.
+Much of the world’s attention in the early 1940s turned towards the momentous and terrible events of World War II, yet Mickey’s presence in the cultural landscape was apparent, specifically, in propaganda and other imagery supportive of the American war effort.
 The 1950s set the stage for the way that following generations would meet Mickey Mouse.
-The Mickey Mouse Club, which first aired in 1955, was one of the tremendously successful ways, and expanded Mickey’s media stardom to television through the late 50s.
+The Mickey Mouse Club, which first aired in 1955 and which expanded Mickey’s media stardom to television through the late 50s, was one tremendously successful way.
 The show was a selection of musical numbers and cartoons from Mickey’s vast catalog of shorts.
-Another of the ways that the world would meet Mickey Mouse was Disneyland.
-The California theme park featured a costumed Mickey character, opened in July 1955, and was the first of many — Walt Disney World opened in 1971, five years after the death of Walt Disney in 1966.
+Another way that the world would meet Mickey Mouse was at Disneyland.
+The California theme park featured a costumed Mickey character, opened in July 1955, and was the first of many – Walt Disney World opened in Florida in 1971, five years after the death of Walt Disney in 1966.

 Decades later, when Sussman/Prejza & Co., designers of the acclaimed graphics for the 1984 Los Angeles Summer Olympics, were commissioned to redesign the Walt Disney World wayfinding system, the task underscored Disney’s continued quest for distinctive ways to communicate its time-honored spirit.
 Collectively, the extensive sign system had to be functional for roads, buses and gateways.
 The goal was also to engage the visitor’s imagination in the park entrance and exit.
 Ultimately, Sussman and Prejza relied upon the universal symbol of entertainment that embodies the famous Walt Disney World resident, Mickey Mouse.
 The solution was a graphical kit of sign parts with a color palette selected from the colors of Mickey Mouse: red and yellow, and black and white, supplemented with a vibrant purple, green, and blue.
 A white arrow contained in a black circle presented an efficient means to communicate both as a clear directional sign and as a symbolic mouse ear.
 Two plain black circles suggested the immediately recognizable silhouette of Mickey’s bold and bulbous head.
 Disney has one of the most successful corporate image, and it draws directly from its character design – the character that was brought to life among highly stylized animation of fireworks, ferries, glistening waters, dancing mushrooms and all things Disney, and introduced on-screen in silhouette, in shadow on the candlelit and moonlit walls of Fantasia at the Broadway Theater, where the film’s first roadshow opened in November 1940.